soburnet/skyler-baker-portfolio/README.md

 - Web page URL: https://soburnet.github.io/skyler-baker-portfolio/
 - This repository: https://github.com/soburnet/skyler-baker-portfolio/

-# Portfolio
+# Data Visualization Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.
+This is my public portfolio for *Telling Stories with Data* at Carnegie Mellon University's Heinz College.
+Please note that the work shown on this website are results of assignments from this course.

-# About me
+# About Me
 Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+My name is Skyler Baker.
+I am a second year Master of Arts Management candidate with a focus in the performing arts.
+I have a Bachelor's in Theatre Arts and am passionate about contributing to a sustainable future for arts organizations.

-# What I hope to learn
+# What I Hope to Learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3

-# Portfolio
+There are several things I am eager to learn about designing data visualizations!
+Please read the following.

+1. How to Effectively Utilize Color in Data Visualizations
+2. How Data Visualizations can Strengthen Key Points & Emphasize a Story
+3. How to Design a Variety of Graphs and Data Visualizations

 # Examples
 You can keep this section for stuff from in-class demos or your other work, or remove it.